m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/Terms_Used.md

 With the 2 queries (group 1 + group 2) working together this should give:

 Giardia
-  Giardia lamblis + G. lamblis = Giardia lamblis
+&nbsp;&nbsp;&nbsp;Giardia lamblis + G. lamblis = Giardia lamblis

 ### Group 3

+The names are a separate group so that in post processsing they can be given format last name, first name